+- A. Section 01 00 00 Submittal Procedures.

+- B. All required parts of the tank submittal indicated in this section shall be submitted in a single complete bound package.
+Each separate part of the package shall be sectionalized and tabbed.

-- A. Section 01001 Submittal Procedures. - B. Construction shall be governed by the Drawings showing general dimensions and construction details.
-After approval by the Engineer of detailed erection drawings prepared by the Contractor, there shall be no deviation from these drawings and specifications except upon written order or approval from the Engineer. - C. Shop Drawings: Signed and sealed by professional engineer licensed in the state of project location.
-Indicate the following: - 1.
-Tank Shop Drawings: - a.
-Water supply and piping details including fittings, expansion joints, and pipe support methods.
+- C. Construction shall be governed by the Drawings showing general dimensions and construction details.
+After approval by the Engineer of detailed erection drawings prepared by the Contractor, there shall be no deviation from these drawings and specifications except upon written order or approval from the Engineer.

+- D. Shop Drawings: Signed and sealed by professional engineer licensed in the State of New Mexico.
+Indicate the following:

+- 1. Tank Shop Drawings:

+- a.
+Complete plan, elevation, and sectional drawings showing critical dimensions.

+- b.
+Structural plate and support member sizes and thickness.

+- c.
+Weld types and sizes.

+- d.
+Water supply and overflow piping details including fittings, expansion joints, and pipe support methods.

+- e.
+Exterior ladder safety device details.

+- f.
+Handrail details.

+- g.
+Access hatch details.

+- h.
+Level indicator details.

+- i.
+Vent details.

+- j.
+Other appurtenances as indicated on plans or as provided by manufacturer.

+- k.
+Cathodic protection details.

+- 2. Tank Foundation Shop Drawings: